fmalina/django-reveal/README.rst

 🚫 🤖 use as an alternative to discontinued ReCaptcha Mailhide

+Hide contact details in user entered text and messages as popularised by Airbnb

 🔒 📞 protect access to phone numbers and track which users accessed the number

 🔗 👤 show external website links with access tracking fully displayed